 While you won’t have much success with a telescope or shooting astrophotos from the UnCruise ship due to wave action, your eyes can certainly enjoy the wonders of the night sky including the expanse of the Milky Way and even some southern hemisphere constellations (like the Southern Cross!).

 Have questions about stargazing in Hawaii or cruising in Hawaii?
-Let us know in the comments!
+Let me know in the comments!